fstab50/gensec/README.md

 ## License

-* Software contained in this repo is licensed under the [license agreement](./LICENSE.md).
+* Software contained in this repo is licensed under the respective license agreements in each project directory.
+Generally, licensed under the [MIT License](https://opensource.org/licenses/MIT) unless noted otherwise.

 * * *